colinjeanne/garden/readme.md

 ## Known Issues

-* Editing a plant does not queue changes, changes are made immediately
-* Creating calendar event does not immediately try to get ID
 * getCalendarEvents does not use start and end date to filter query
 * Errors do not show an error message, affected items simply disappear